rust-aarhus/meetups/meetups/2024/2024-02-22-talks/program.md

 ## Location
-This meetup will be at [INSERT ADDRESS HERE].
+This meetup will be at INCUBA Katrinebjerg, Lille Auditorium, Åbogade 15, 8200 Aarhus.
 Please feel free to use the event chat on meetup to organize transportation if needed.

 ## Food
 We will try to have a combination of vegan and non-vegan food.
 If you have special needs regarding food (e.g. allergies), please forward your request directly to rustaarhus@gmail.com.